joomla-projects/custom-elements/docs/quickstart.md

 ## Customize your elements

-Every element has its own `.scss` file and there is a global `variables.scss` that can be used to specify your colours.
-Once you've changed the variables re-run `grunt` to rebuild the elements
+Every element has its own `.scss` file and there is a global `variables.scss` that can be used to tweak the styling to your own needs.
+Once you've changed the variables re-run `grunt` to rebuild the elements.

 ## Custom elements are CSS framework agnostic

-Check these collections of custom elements running quite happily with the most popular css frameworks:
+Check these collections of custom elements running quite happily with the most popular CSS frameworks:

 ----
-<a href="/custom-elements/bootstrap-demo.html">Bootstrap</a>
+<a href="/docs/bootstrap-demo.html">Bootstrap</a>
 -----
-<a href="/custom-elements/foundation-demo.html">Foundation</a>
+<a href="/docs/foundation-demo.html">Foundation</a>
 -----
-<a href="/custom-elements/uikit-demo.html">UiKit</a>
+<a href="/docs/uikit-demo.html">UiKit</a>
 -----